-Tajikistan is a lower-middle-income, food-deficit country of approximately eight million people, three-quarters of whom live in rural areas.
+Tajikistan is a lower-middle-income, food-deficit country of nearly nine million people, three-quarters of whom live in rural areas.

 WFP has been present in Tajikistan since 1993, when it launched an emergency operation to provide life-saving assistance during the Civil War.
 WFP’s strategy has since shifted from providing crisis assistance to increasingly focusing on three longer-term objectives: ensuring that food security and nutrition are prioritized in national strategies, policies and programmes; enhancing the Government’s capacity to implement and monitor sustainable hunger solutions, through social safety nets for the most vulnerable; and supporting communities to respond to crises and to improve their longer-term food security and resilience to shocks.